 The 14 to 25 team works closely with the Preparing for Adulthood team and social care and health teams in managing the funding process to support learners with high needs into independent specialist providers and further education providers.

-The Team coordinate and delivers AfC’s Next Steps careers interventions to targeted young people with SEND in participating schools across years 9 to 11 and to young people with EHCPs residing in Kingston and Richmond Local Authority areas.
+The Team coordinate and delivers AfC’s Next Steps programme to young people with SEND in participating schools across years 9 to 11 and to young people with EHCPs living in Kingston and Richmond Local Authority areas.

 Education Business Partnership

-The Education Business Partnership’s dedicated Vocational Pathways Coordinator supports young people to access provision that can begin their pathway to employment.
+The Education Business Partnership’s SEND Vocational Pathways Coordinator supports young people with EHCPs to access provision that can begin their pathway to employment.

-The support that can be provided includes, research of local apprenticeships, traineeships and vocational training options, help to complete applications, accompaniment to interviews and induction days, support and activities to prepare for the workplace.
+The support that can be provided includes, research of local apprenticeships, traineeships and vocational training options, help to complete applications, accompanying young people to interviews and induction days, support and activities to prepare for the workplace.